SichangHe/JSphere/eval_trick.md

     - [x] Top-level functions.

     We simply `eval` them first.

-    - [x] `var` declarations.
+    - [x] Variable declarations.

-        We need to identify all of them and declare them at the top.
+        Functions cannot capture variables declared in adjacent `eval`s, and would capture the variable in the outer scope with the same name instead, causing errors.

+        We identify all variable declarations in the current scope, declare all of them first using `var` or `let`, then make sure they are not declared again in the `eval` calls on the same level.

 - [x] `return` statements cannot return from inside `eval`.